eldariont/svim-asm/README.rst

 Citation
 ---------

-Feel free to read and cite our preprint: `SVIM-asm: Structural variant detection from haploid and diploid genome assemblies <https://doi.org/10.1101/2020.10.27.356907>`_
+Feel free to read and cite our paper in Bioinformatics: `SVIM-asm: Structural variant detection from haploid and diploid genome assemblies <https://doi.org/10.1093/bioinformatics/btaa1034>`_

 License
 -------